LeeMangold/opengrc-docs/docs/index.md

 Above all, OpenGRC is written to solve cyber compliance headaches that tend to be caused by complex enterprise solutions.
 It doesn't have to be that hard!

+## Documentation
+All OpenGRC Documentation is maintained at [https://docs.opengrc.com](https://docs.opengrc.com).

 ## Contributing to OpenGRC

 OpenGRC is an open-source project and we welcome contributions.
-If you would like to contribute, please see our [Contributing Guide](/contributing/).
+Contribution guidelines will be published soon!

 ## License